 Third-party insurance is the minimum level of cover required in the UK.
 Third-party policies only provide cover for damage or injury to others.
 Damage to your own vehicle is not covered.

 Third-party, fire & theft insurance includes third-party cover.
-Additionaly, you're also insured if your vehicle is stolen or damaged by fire.
+Additionally, you're also insured if your vehicle is stolen or damaged by fire.

 Fully comprehensive insurance includes third-party, fire & theft cover.
-Additionaly, you're also covered for damage to your own vehicle.
+Additionally, you're also covered for damage to your own vehicle.
 Legal cover and other options can also be included in comprehensive policies.